smizy/charts/nfs-provisioner/README.md

 ## Persistence

-The [nfs-provisioner](https://quay.io/kubernetes_incubator/nfs-provisioner) image stores the nfs-provisioner data and configurations at the `/export` path of the container.
+The [nfs-provisioner](https://quay.io/kubernetes_incubator/nfs-provisioner) image stores the nfs-provisioner data at the `/export` path of the container.

 The chart mounts a [Persistent Volume](kubernetes.io/docs/user-guide/persistent-volumes/) volume at this location.
 The volume is created using dynamic volume provisioning.